P1sec/gea-implementation/README.md

 rm -f test gea12.so
 ```

-Warning: the code makes use of the `uint64_t` type for each register, hence requires
+Warning: the code makes use of the `uint64_t` type for each LFSR register, hence requires
 a 64 bit machine.
 Moreover, it has been tested on a little-endian system only.